ChrisPenner/CMPT370/doc/impl/implementation.md

 we decided that for a project of this scope it is easiest to use an 'update' method on the view which we can call whenever the underlying data changes.

+Due to time constraints and poor planning, we often relied too heavily on public static variables rather than passing the object references to each module in our MVC architecture.
+Given more time, we would have cleaned up that code to ensure only specified modules have access to certain objects.

 ## Pair programming and Code Reviews

 An inevitable challenge when working with others is that of programming